Kcnarf/d3-beeswarm/README.md

 * it naturally tries to reach its equilibrium by rearranging data points in the 2D space, which can be disruptive to the ordering of the data
 * it requires several iterations to reach its equilibrium

 This _beeswarm_ plugin uses a dedicated one pass algorithm.
-The final arrangement is contraint in _x_ and free in _y_.
+By default, this plugin arranges data in an horizontal way.
+In this case, the final arrangement is contraint in _x_ and free in _y_.
 This means that data are arranged along the x-axis, and that the position of each data reflects its precise _x_ value. _y_ position doesn't reflect any data-related value, and only serves the non-overlapping constraint.
+This plugin can also arrange data in a vertical way.

 ## Examples